MinnPost/object-sync-for-salesforce/readme.txt

 == Changelog ==

+* 1.8.8 (2019-08-26)
+    * Feature: Make plugin logs sortable and filterable by type value.
+    * Feature: Add Salesforce info block to user profiles that have the `configure_salesforce` capability.
+Thanks to @ddoddsr for the report and the fix.
+    * Bug fix: Fix log scheduling so it resets the schedule when the log settings change.
+    * Bug fix: Fix log slug generation so it stops worrying about unique slugs every time.
+    * Maintenance: Fix docs links in All Developer Hooks.
+Thanks to @ddoddsr for the fix.

 * 1.8.7 (2019-07-22)
     * Bug fix: Stop the plugin from breaking when SOAP is missing from the server.
 Thanks to GitHub user @Ethanb00 for the report.
     * Fix issues with pull success method/docs.
 Thanks to @mistermarco for the report and the fix.